 Sydney’s Best Rental Yields

-As an investor, you’ll want to know which suburbs reap the best rental yield.
+As an investor, you’ll want to know about the best Sydney rental yield by suburb.

-In Sydney NSW, some of the best rental yield suburbs for units include:
+In Sydney NSW, some of the suburbs with high rental yield for units include (Source: SQM Research)

 Liviti’s Top Rental Yield Sydney